 Your healthcare provider will begin with a health history, asking questions about your recent symptoms and your past medical problems.
 Your healthcare provider will also do an exam of your foot, looking for tenderness, deformity, bruising, and swelling.
 Your healthcare provider may grasp your toes and move them up and down, seeing whether this causes pain.

 To definitively diagnose your Lisfranc injury, your healthcare provider will order X-rays.
-Your healthcare provider might need to order special views of the foot, because these injuries sometimes don’t show up on standard X-rays.
+Your healthcare provider might need to order special views of the foot, as these injuries sometimes don’t show up on standard X-rays.